-If you’re looking for a ready-made lawn with less maintenance, we can do the entire sod installation, including old lawn removal, leveling, soil preparation, and laying sod.
+If you’re looking for a ready-made lawn with less maintenance, we can do the entire sod installation in NJ, including old lawn removal, leveling, soil preparation, and laying sod.

 The advantages of sod include less irrigation once established, no waiting for grass to grow in, and it’s ready for use much more quickly.
 Much less mud and dirt will be tracked into the house.

 Sod can be laid any time during the growing season and can accept heavy rainfall without erosion or damage.
 Sod can even be laid in the winter, but the most ideal times in some areas are early fall and spring.
 Proper soil preparation providing the right amount of moisture is most important in getting sod to properly take root.
 This takes approximately two to three weeks.

 Sodded lawns are perfect on slopes and eliminate mud problems while the grass is becoming established.

 What to Expect with a New Sod Installation

 Prior to Sod installation, your soil will have to be properly prepared and in many cases improved.
 Your soil may contain too much clay, too much sand or the wrong pH.
 If your home is new construction, the better topsoil has probably been turned under leaving subsoil on top.

 The entire area may need to be rough graded and all debris, buried stumps, and rocks need to be cleared.
 Drainage needs to be considered and the soil should be tilled to the proper depth.
 The soil may then need to be amended and topsoil may need to be added along with a starter fertilizer.
 The entire area will need to be rolled with a lawn roller before sod is installed.

 Artificial Synthetic grass, once installed, requires little maintenance, is long lasting, and offers excellent drainage.
 Synthetic turf always maintains a perfectly manicured appearance.

 - No watering.